Gynacantha mocsaryi

 the Maluku Islands and New Guinea.

 Gynacantha mocsaryi is a large, dark coloured dragonfly with a strongly constricted waist in its abdomen at segment 3.
 Adult males have a blue colouring.
 It is a crepuscular insect and flies at dawn and dusk.

+Etymology

+The genus name Gynacantha is derived from Greek γυνή (gynē, “woman”) and ἄκανθα (akantha, “thorn”).
+The name refers to the spines at the end of the female abdomen.

+In 1898, Friedrich Förster named this species mocsaryi, an eponym honouring the entomologist Alexander Mocsáry (1841–1915), custodian of the Hungarian National Museum.